 Requirement CS-40.
-This section shall describe any proposed new technologies and/or advanced developments, excluding ASRG, Aerocapture, NEXT, or AMBR if applicable since those will be described in Appendix M.22, and the approaches that will be taken to reduce their associated risks.
-If no advanced development is required, the justification for TRL 6 or above shall be clearly demonstrated.
-These descriptions shall address the following topics:
+This section shall describe any proposed new technologies and/or advanced engineering developments - excluding NASA Evolutionary Xenon Thruster - Commercial (NEXT-C), Heatshield for Extreme Entry Environment Technology (HEEET), Deep Space Optical Communications (DSOC), Light Weight Radio-isotope Heater Units (LWRHUS), Advanced Solar Arrays (ASA), Deep Space Atomic Clock (DSAC), Green Propellant, or Autonomous Landing and Hazard Avoidance Technology (ALHAT) if applicable since those will be described in Appendix M.22 - and the approaches that will be taken to reduce associated risks.
+Descriptions shall address, at a minimum, the following topics:

-- Identification and justification of the TRL for each proposed new development and/or advanced development at the time the CSR is submitted (for TRL definitions, see NPR 7120.8, NASA Research and Technology Program and Project Management Requirements, in the Program Library); - Rationale for combining the TRL values of subsystems to derive the full system TRL as proposed; - Rationale for the stated TRL value of a system that is an adaptation of an existing system of known TRL; - Plan for maturing each of the identified items to a minimum of TRL 6, defined as "system/subsystem model or prototype demonstration in a relevant environment, space, or ground" by the end of Phase B (include discussion of simulations, prototyping, systems testing, life testing, etc., as appropriate); - An estimate of the resources (manpower, cost, and schedule) required to complete the technology development; and - Fallbacks/alternatives that exist and are planned, a description of the cost, decision date(s) for fallbacks/alternatives, relevant development schedules, and performance liens they impose on the baseline design, and the decision milestones for their implementation.
+• Identification and justification of the TRL for each proposed system (level 3 WBS payload developments and level 3 WBS spacecraft elements) incorporating new technology and/or advanced engineering development at the time the CSR is submitted (for TRL definitions, see NPR 7123.1B, NASA Systems Engineering Processes and Requirements, Appendix E, in the Program Library);

+- Rationale for combining the TRL values of components and subsystems to derive each full system TRL as proposed, appropriately considering TRL states of integration (see NASA/SP-2007-6105 Rev 1, NASA Systems Engineering Handbook); - Rationale for the stated TRL value of an element that is an adaptation of an existing element of known TRL; - The approach for maturing each of the proposed systems to a minimum of TRL 6 by PDR: - Demonstration (testing) in a relevant environment can be accomplished at the system level or at lower level(s); - If applicable, justify what demonstration(s) in a relevant environment at lower level(s) (subsystem and/or subsystem-to-subsystem) would be sufficient to meet system level TRL 6, considering (i) where any new technology is to be inserted, (ii) the magnitude of engineering development to integrate elements, (iii) any inherent interdependencies between elements (e.g., critical alignments), and/or (iv) the complexity of interfaces see the Program Library for examples; - Include discussion of simulations, prototyping, demonstration in a relevant environment, life testing, etc., as appropriate; - An estimate of the resources (manpower, cost, and schedule) required to complete the technology development; and - Fallbacks/alternatives that exist and are planned, a description of the cost, decision date(s) for fallbacks/alternatives, relevant development schedules, and performance liens they impose on the baseline design, and the decision milestones for their implementation.